Updated: Oct 7

 What else does a classroom need?
 Drawers to keep paper and supplies easily accessible.
 I got these drawers for $10 from Target.
 A trash can, $10 from Target.
 A wall?
 I hung a colorful sheet for under $20 from Amazon.
 I used bag clips to clip it to the pergola, and weighted the bottom of it by creating a seam and slipping in the cardboard roll that came out of the middle of my outdoor carpet.

-The last thing I needed was a white board, I bought one at Walmart for $65.
+The last thing I needed was a white board, I bought this one at Walmart for $65.
 It is easy to move around, double sided, and magnetic so I can attach papers to it as well.

 Luckily I already had lots of books and stuffies, so I brought some of these outside as well.
 This space now has many purposes and has even become another play area for my kids.